 Petey: Right now, I use my acoustic drums, Tama Rockstar series, with PDP equipment for my drum rack.
 I use Sabian B8 Pro cymbals right now, that is probably going to change soon, need to upgrade to something better.
 For drumsticks, I use Diamondback Drumsticks and am currently endorsed too.
 I also run backtracks, sample tracks using my phone hooked up to the PA.

 XS ROCK: What do you think of the current music scene?

-XS ROCK: Is there anything you’d like to say to our readers?
+XS ROCK: Is there anything that you’d like to promote or say to your fans out there?

 Petey: We love you and thank you for everything you have done for us, spreading the word, sharing our posts, helping with moving gear for shows (you know who you are), and showing up to shows.
 Our fan base is growing and hope everyone loves the new album, you are in for a treat!

 Biggs: Bass and Lead Vocals